apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/MINI LOAD.md

 '35;'35; example

-1. Import the data from the local file'testData'into the table of'testTbl' in the database'testDb'(the user is in defalut_cluster) curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123
+1. Import the data from the local file 'testData' into the table of 'testTbl' in the database 'testDb'(the user is in default_cluster) curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123

-2. Import the data from the local file'testData'into the table of'testTbl' in the database'testDb'(the user is in test_cluster).
+2. Import the data from the local file 'testData' into the table of 'testTbl' in the database'testDb'(the user is in test_cluster).
 The timeout time is 3600 seconds. curl --location-trusted -u root@test_cluster:root -T testData http://fe.host:port/api/testDb/testTbl/_load?label=123&timeout=3600

-3. Import data from the local file'testData'into the'testTbl' table in the database'testDb', allowing a 20% error rate (the user is in defalut_cluster) curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123\&max_filter_ratio=0.2
+3. Import data from the local file 'testData' into the 'testTbl' table in the database 'testDb', allowing a 20% error rate (the user is in default_cluster) curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123\&max_filter_ratio=0.2

-4. Import the data from the local file'testData'into the table'testTbl' in the database'testDb', allowing a 20% error rate, and specify the column name of the file (the user is in defalut_cluster) curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123\&max_filter_ratio=0.2\&columns=k1,k2,k3
+4. Import the data from the local file 'testData' into the table 'testTbl' in the database 'testDb', allowing a 20% error rate, and specify the column name of the file (the user is in default_cluster) curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123\&max_filter_ratio=0.2\&columns=k1,k2,k3

-5. Import in streaming mode (user is in defalut_cluster) seq 1 10 | awk '{OFS="\t"}{print $1, $1 * 10}' | curl --location-trusted -u root -T - http://host:port/api/testDb/testTbl/_load?label=123
+5. Import in streaming mode (user is in default_cluster) seq 1 10 | awk '{OFS="\t"}{print $1, $1 * 10}' | curl --location-trusted -u root -T - http://host:port/api/testDb/testTbl/_load?label=123

-6. Import tables containing HLL columns, which can be columns in tables or columns in data to generate HLL columns (users are in defalut_cluster)
+6. Import tables containing HLL columns, which can be columns in tables or columns in data to generate HLL columns (users are in default_cluster)

     curl --location-trusted -u root -T testData http://host:port/api/testDb/testTbl/_load?label=123\&max_filter_ratio=0.2\&hll=hll_column1,k1:hll_column2,k2
         \&columns=k1,k2,k3